key4hep/key4hep-tutorials/README.md

 This repository contains instructions and documentation as well as potentially necessary (code) resources for several Key4hep tutorials.
-Each tutorial is aimed at being as standalone as possible, i.e. it should be possible to simply start any tutorial without having done any other before.
-Each tutorial is in it's own subfolder in this repository.
+Each tutorial is aimed at being as standalone as possible, i.e., it should be possible to simply start any tutorial without having done any other before.
+Each tutorial is in its own subfolder in this repository.

 ## Available tutorials